GeorgePimpleton/Win32-games/revised-code/Chapter 02/README.md

 Blizzard, pass 3: Added menus, inline the setters and getters and other misc. changes.

-Blizzard, pass 4: Use C++ smart pointers -- std::shared -- instead of raw pointers.
-Is this the final version?
+Blizzard, pass 4: Use C++ smart pointers, shared and unique, instead of raw pointers.

+Is pass 4 the final version?
 Probably, but maybe not.
+Depends on later game code that is updated to use smart pointers.